How to Make Hummingbird Food at Home (Nectar Recipe) | PeckPerk

 Cooled homemade hummingbird nectar in a glass bowl and a clean feeder filled with sugar water

+Once nectar spoils, it can become unsafe for hummingbirds.
 Dirty hummingbird food can cause a fungal disease called candidiasis, which swells their tongues and makes feeding impossible, potentially leading to death.

 Fresh vs spoiled hummingbird nectar - why you need to replace hummingbird feeder nectar every 1-2 days in summer